Zen4All-nl/Zen-Cart-Dynamic-Price-Updater/README.md

 # Dynamic Price Updater v5 for Zen Cart

 ## Current Status March 2023
 This useful plugin has been somewhat neglected in recent years, I assume as it has been working for most people.
 I made many changes during that time which, due to multiple forks, were difficult to implement back into the plugin.
 This I'm currently attempting to rectify with this fork.

-The development branch "158" should be working while I gradually (or not) review/scrap/introduce my modifications to make it both php8.2+ compliant, more easily understandable and into a state fit for peer review/to go into the core codebase.
+This development branch "158" should be working while I gradually review/scrap/introduce my modifications to make it both php8.2+ compliant, more easily understandable and maybe into a state fit for peer review/to go into the core codebase.

+Due to the complexity of testing this plugin, for the moment I've added a ridiculous amount of debugging information for almost every step of the processing to aid with the testing and to help others even more javascript-challenged than me to figure out what's going on.

 The readme below may be out of sync with the codebase/is also a work in progress, so as always, ALL testing should be done on a development installation and NEVER a production site.

-At the moment I would not suggest you try this out yet, due to the multiple changes that will be introduced.
+At the moment I would not suggest you try this out yet, due to the multiple changes that are being introduced, unless you want to have a go at one of open Issues.
 But if you have an existing bug or problem, then yes please try to replicate it with this code and a vanilla ZC158 codebase before creating an Issue at this repository

 https://github.com/dbltoe/Zen-Cart-Dynamic-Price-Updater

-torvista
+Steve (torvista)

 ## Compatibility
 Compatible with Zen Cart v.1.5.8+ and php 8.1+.